huyingjie/notebook/source/neuroscience/depression.md

 ### 3 types of feeling

-1. feelings of sadness, joy, anger, frustration, or excitement are generated by the cells of limibic system.
+1. feelings of sadness, joy, anger, frustration, or excitement are generated by the cells of limbic system.
 2. to feel something in your hands refers to the tactile or kinesthetic experience of feeling through the action of palpation.
 This type of feeling occurs via the sensory system of touch and involves the postcentral gyrus of the cerebral cortex.
 3. when someone contrasts what he or she feels intuitively about something (often expressed as a “gut feeling”) to what they think about it, this insightful awareness is a higher cognition that is grounded in the right hemisphere of the cerebral cortex.